laura-richer/havok-bike-park-frontend/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Development server

+Run `ng build --prod` to build for live and add contents of `dist` folder to domain root.